ethersphere/swap-swear-and-swindle/README.md

 A `witness` is any contract supporting the following function:

-`function testimonyFor(address owner, address beneficiary, bytes32 noteId) public view returns (TestimonyStatus)` where `TestimonyStatus` can be
+`function testimonyFor(address owner, address beneficiary, bytes32 payload) public view returns (TestimonyStatus)` where `TestimonyStatus` can be
 * `VALID`: the submitted evidence was found to be valid
 * `INVALID`: the submitted evidence was found to be invalid
 * `PENDING`: no evidence has been submitted so far

 For `Swap` owner is the contract owner, in `Swindle` it would be the service provider (who is also the `Swap` owner if the deposit is handled offchain).
-What needs to checked can be determined from the `noteId` which could be arbitrary data in case of onchain deposits or the hash of a `Swap` note (information can then be encoded in the `remark` field, see the `HashWitness` example).
+What needs to checked can be determined from the `payload` which could be arbitrary data.

 #### Trial Rules